oottppxx/enigma2/zgemmah7/README.txt

   modify the ifconfig line to statically configure the address, netmask, and gateway;
 - a working TFTP server;
-- the below uses slot 4 for the recovery, so make sure it boots/works fine (or adapt everything to use another slot, or a couple);
+- the below uses slot 4 as the recovery slot, so make sure it boots/works fine (or adapt everything to use another slot, or a couple);
 - make a copy of the linuxkernel4 partition into a file, e.g.: dd if=/dev/mmcblk0p6 of=linuxkernel4 bs=1M